badbake/Multi-Post-Tato-Masher/README.md

 ## Setup

- Download/Git both the Masher_config.ps1 and the current version of the Multi-Post-Tato-Masher.
-Place both in Node directory with service.exe in same location. (could vary based on your setup, more advanced users will need to tweak some stuff.)
+ Download/Git both the Masher_Config.ps1 and the most recent version of the Multi-Post-Tato-Masher.<br>
+ Place both files in Node directory. (could vary based on your setup, more advanced users will need to tweak some stuff.)<br>

 Suggest getting and editing using Notepad++ but can be edited with whatever text editor you use.